Dear Jet Blue Airlines,

-My son has high functioning autism and, because of the custody arrangement between his father and me, we fly 7-9 times a year out of sheer necessity.
-Flying, with all of it’s loud announcements and crowded waiting areas and unusual smells, is quite frankly torture for him.
+My son has autism and, because of the custody arrangement between his father and me, we fly 7-9 times a year out of sheer necessity.
+Flying, with all of its loud announcements and crowded waiting areas and unusual smells, is quite frankly torture for him.
 He has acute sensory processing issues that affect us even in simple every day situations, so you can imagine how complicated airports and airplanes are for us.

 In the past, we have flown other airlines.
 It has not gone well.
 As my son was literally banging his head on the wall in the boarding area, I once had the gate agent question why I was asking for early boarding for a child clearly over 5.
 When I explained that the constant boarding announcements and large crowd were extremely difficult for us, she allowed me to board early, but finished her interaction with me saying, “Just this once,” as if I were getting away with something.

 (Incidentally, this occurred after I had already called the airline a week before to request this special service.
 After being put on hold and then transferred, I was told to just speak to the gate agent and it wouldn’t be a problem.)

 Unfortunately, this has been the case with every airline we have flown…except with Jet Blue.